The best CRPGs to play after Baldur's Gate 3

 Defeated the Absolute already?
 Here are some options for your next adventure.

-It's not just any old RPG though.
-We're on the hallowed ground of the CRPG here, an ethereal and vaguely defined sub-genre whose foundations are rich story, (usually) D&D-style combat, (usually) an isometric perspective and (sometimes) stylistic anachronisms intended to hark back to a previous age of classic RPGs.
+We're on hallowed ground here, an ethereal and vaguely defined sub-genre of the RPG whose foundations are rich story, (usually) D&D-style combat, (usually) an isometric perspective and (sometimes) stylistic anachronisms intended to harken back to a previous age of classic RPGs.
 And if that wasn't amorphous enough, the C stands for 'computer'.
 Way to do the legwork, letter C.

 If Baldur's Gate 3 has made you hungry for similar material, the first places you should visit are Larian's previous turn-based RPGs, Divinity: Original Sin 1&2.
 They're rich, malleable, mischievous game worlds that feel very connected to BG3 despite entirely separate worlds and characters.
 They're good for what ails you if completing BG3 just left a yawning hole in your life.
 If you want to venture out a bit further, though, these are the waypoints on your charmingly anachronistic CPRG map.